 Ashoka Buildcon Limited

-Your Directors have pleasure in presenting the 25th AnnualReport along with audited financial statements of your Company for the year ended March31 2018.
+Your Directors have pleasure in presenting the 27th Annual Report (theReport / this Report) along with audited financial statements of your Company forthe financial year ended March 31 2020.

 (Rs. in Lakh except EPS)

 |Particulars || |

 |Total Receipts / Gross Sales and Operating Income ||408236.36 ||393634.05 ||515221.03 ||500722.54 |

 |Profit Before Depreciation Tax and Exceptional Items ||64511.57 ||54018.94 ||62601.79 ||44898.83 |

 |Depreciation and Amortisation Expenses ||11112.77 ||7627.13 ||29978.26 ||25823.28 |

 |Profit/(Loss) Before Tax & Exceptional Items ||53398.80 ||46391.81 ||32623.53 ||19075.55 |

 |Provision for Taxation ||14684.56 ||13073.18 ||16587.69 ||17090.68 |

 |Profit/(Loss) after tax ||38714.24 ||28616.29 ||16035.84 ||(4028.47) |